ryerson-ggl/tutorial-express-leaflet/README.md

 express -h
 ```

 ## Step 2.
-Create an Express Project
+Create an express Project

+Using the installed software, we can then create an express project folder with the `express` command.
+This folder will contain all the code required to serve our web pages as (Hyper Text Markup Lanauge (HTML))[https://www.w3schools.com/html/] files.

 ### 2.1 Open a Command Line Interface (CLI)